 4. Go beyond restaurants to uncover our food obsession

 Food-themed tours, experiential dining experiences and annual food festivals are just some of the immersive activities that await you.
-Awaken your taste buds in pitch darkness at Nox-Dine In The Dark, have a meal surrounded by the sea’s splendours at Ocean Restaurant or catch your own dinner at Smith Marine.
+Channel your inner Sherlock Holmes by hunting for guerrilla restaurant The Dragon Chamber, have a feast whilst surrounded by the sea’s splendours at Ocean Restaurant or catch your own dinner at Smith Marine.

 5. Get to know our passionate chefs, bartenders and restaurateurs